lsst-sqre/phalanx/docs/applications/argocd/authentication.rst

 Still, normal Argo CD access should be done via SSO, both to minimize use of the ``admin`` password and for attribution of actions taken via the web UI.

 In SQuaRE-run environments hosted on Google Kubernetes Engine, Argo CD is configured to use Google OAuth for SSO using the same Google Cloud Identity domain (``lsst.cloud``) as is used for other Google operations.
+On some Telescope and Site environments (eventually, all of them), Argo CD is configured to use Keycloak for SSO.
 On all other installations, Argo CD is configured to use GitHub.

 .. note::